One Version service updates FAQ

 What's the upcoming schedule of updates?

-Service updates will be available each month starting in November 2018.
-Microsoft will apply the updates monthly, based on the selected maintenance window.
+Service updates are available since November 2018.
+You have the option to apply the update when it is convenient for you, or let Microsoft auto-apply the service updates based on the selected maintenance window.
 You are required to have an update no older than 3 months.

 Are there any major updates post 8.1?